-If the person is And is Then An adult (18 or older) OR Able to say in what state he or she intends to live The person is a resident of the state where he or she is living when the person: Under age 18, but is married, divorced or emancipated Intends to live in the current state (even without a fixed address); or Entered the state with a job offer or looking for work.
+If the person is And is Then An adult (18 or older) OR Able to say in what state he or she intends to live The person is a resident of the state where he or she is living when the person: OK inving when the person.
+Under age 18, but is married, divorced or emancipated Intends to live in the current state (even without a fixed address); or Entered the state with a job offer or looking for work.
 Unable to indicate intent The state of residence is where the person is living.
-A child under age 18 who is not emancipated and never married Not in an institution The state of residence is: The state of residence of the parent or caretaker with whom the child lives; or The state where the child is physically living when not living with a parent or caretaker.
-In an institution placed by a state agency The state of residence is: The parent's or legal guardian's state of residence at the time the child was placed in the institution; or The parent's or legal guardian's current state of residence if the individual is institutionalized in that state; or The state of residence of a person who files an

-application, if the child has been abandoned by the parents, does not have a legal guardian,

-and is in an institution in
+A child under age 18 who is not emancipated and never Not in an institution The state of residence is: married • The state of residence of the parent or caretaker with whom the child lives; or • The state where the child is physically living when not living with a parent or caretaker.
+In an institution placed by a state agency The state of residence is: The parent's or legal guardian's state of residence at the time the child was placed in the institution; or • The parent's or legal guardian's current state of residence if the individual is institutionalized in that state; or • The state of residence of a person who files an application, if the chil has been abandoned the parents, does not have a legal guardiar and is in an institutior l by t n, that state.
+1 1(1

-that state.